 And voilà!
 Your whole unit (and maybe the next one too) is ready to go!

 Want more time-saving tips?
-Check out the new 2018-19 TpT Teacher-Librarian Stores Catalog.
+Check out the FREE TpT Teacher-Librarian Stores Catalog.
 Every store page has a helpful tip for new and veteran teacher-librarians to start the school year right.

 Do you have an organization or back-to-school tip to share?
 Share it in the comments!

-“What Worked Wednesday” is a blog post series on A Wrinkle in Tech about ideas that I have personally tried in my library and/or instruction.
+“What Worked Wednesday” is a blog post series on Mrs. J in the Library about ideas that I have personally tried in my library and/or instruction.
 Each post includes an idea that worked in my school library and how it can make your life less stressful, more organized, and/or more manageable.